 The climate is Mediterranean; an average air temperature in January is 9 °C and in July about 24 °C.

 The Jadrolinja ferry from Dubrovnik sails to the Island's southern town of Sobra (20 kilometres from the park) year-round.
 There is also a daily Katamaran (the Nona Anna) from Dubrovnik between May and October which leaves you at the beautiful harbour town of Polace, this katamaran service returns each evening allowing for day-trippers as well as those who wish to stay longer on one of the most tranquil islands of the Adriatic.
-Polace hosts a small tourist office, shops, restaurants, bicycle hire and the newly arrived visitor to the island may avail of the mini-bus which travels to the nearby larger town of Pomena and the Odisej Hotel.
+Polace hosts a small tourist office, shops, restaurants, bicycle hire and the newly arrived visitor to the island may avail of the mini-bus which travels to the nearby larger town of Pomena.

 We have a comprehensive list of accommodation in Mljet searchable right here on Travellerspoint.
 You can use our map to quickly compare budget, mid-range or top of the range accommodation in Mljet and areas nearby.